Laskarina Bouboulina: Death in feud

 Eugenia Koutsi and Bouboulina's son Georgios Yiannouzas had eloped, after the former was forced by her family to betroth a man she disliked.
 Bouboulina had supported her son's decision.
 On 22 May 1825, armed members of the Koutsis family went to Bouboulina's house, believing that the couple was hiding inside.
 When Bouboulina confronted them from the balcony, she was shot and killed by one of the armed men.
+According to Kalomoira Argyriou-Koumpi, the motive for her assassination may have not only been revenge for the honor of the Koutsis family, but also from unease caused by her extraordinary behavior for a woman of her time.

 Legacy

-After her death, Tsar Alexander I of Russia granted Bouboulina the honorary rank of Admiral of the Russian Navy, making her the first woman in world naval history to hold this title.
+A few days after her death, a Russian delegation presented her with the honorary rank of Admiral of the Russian Navy granted by Tsar Alexander I of Russia, making her perhaps the first woman in world naval history to hold this title.
+This statement has been circulated by her descendants (who maintain a museum dedicated to her), but no documentary evidence has been provided by anyone to support this claim, and Russian encyclopedias and naval reference books deny the existence of a female admiral in the Russian Empire.
 In 2018 she was granted the title of Rear Admiral (expressed in Greek as Υποναύαρχος) in the Hellenic Navy.

 Bouboulina was depicted on the reverse of both the Greek ₯50 banknote of 1978 and the ₯1 coin of 1988–2001.
 A statue of Bouboulina sculpted by Natalia Mela-Konstantinidou is located at Spetses.
 A bust of Bouboulina created by Lazaros Lameras is located in Tinos while a copy of it hosted in the Pedion tou Areos.
 There is also a bust of her at the junction of Bouboulinas street and Emmanouil Sofroni street in Nafplion.

 The Greek drama film, Bouboulina, starring Irene Papas in the titular role was released in 1959, it was directed and written by Kostas Andritsos.
 A documentary film based on a fictionalized account of her life and deeds, The Brave Stepped Back: The Life and Times of Laskarina Bouboulina, was released in 2005, debuting at the Armata Festival in Spetses.

-Her great granddaughter was Lela Karagianni, (sometimes spelled Karayanni or Carayannis) leader of the Greek Resistance cell Bouboulina, during the Second World War.
+Lela Karagianni (sometimes spelled Karayanni or Carayannis), leader of the Greek Resistance cell Bouboulina during the Second World War, was her great-granddaughter.